fybrik/fybrik/site/docs/samples/chaining-sample.md

    kubectl apply -f $AIRBYTE_MODULE_DIR/fybrik/application.yaml
    ```

-1. After the application is applied, the Fybrik manager attempts to create the data path for the application.
+1. After the FybrikApplication is applied, the Fybrik control plane attempts to create the data path for the application.
 Fybrik realizes that the Airbyte module can give the application access to the `userdata` dataset, and that the arrow-flight module could provide the redaction transformation.
 Fybrik deploys both modules in the `fybrik-blueprints` namespace.
 To verify that the Airbyte module and the arrow-flight module were indeed deployed, run:
    ```bash
    kubectl get pods -n fybrik-blueprints
    ```